-North Bay Haven Charter Career Academy (School), a component unit of Bay County District School Board (District), was organized in May 2010 as a Florida nonprofit corporation.
-The School was granted a charter from the District to operate a public school, grades 9th through 12th within the District.
-The charter expires March 5, 2029.
-The District has the option to terminate the Charter before its expiration based on circumstances defined in the agreement.
+Bay Haven Charter Academy, Inc. (Company), was organized in April 2001 as a Florida nonprofit corporation.
+The Company consists of five individual charter schools (schools).
+The individual schools are granted charters from Bay County District School Board (District) to operate public schools, grades kindergarten through 12th within the District.
+Each of the five charters expire in March 2029.
+The District has the option to renew the charters or to terminate them upon expiration, or before their expiration date, based on circumstances defined in the agreement.